Today’s blogging challenge is to write an instructional post or a “How To” post.

 How do you provide the best content?

 The first step is to take a look at what is available.
-Do a search on Google and read the top three search results for the topic you are writing about.
+Search on Google and read the top three search results for the topic you are writing about.

-Ask yourself, “What can you provide that will make your content better and more helpful to your audience.”
+Ask yourself, “What can you provide to make your content better and more helpful to your audience.”

 Your objective is not to copy the posts that you have read.
 Your goal is to have your posts provide more value for your readers.